Jphyfer/Red-Team-vs-Blue-Team/README.md

  - Chris Turner
  - Jason Jestila

-Activitys Done on an Individual Basis
+Activities Done on an Individual Basis